NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 .. image:: ../_static/how-it-works-cat_js.svg
     :width: 1400pt

-We see how the relative frequencies of the three categories have changed between reference and analysis data.
+We see how the relative frequencies of the three categories have changed between reference and monitored data.
 We also see that the JS Divergence contribution of each change and the resulting JS distance.

 .. _univ_cat_method_hellinger: